-4. Any substance, whether prescribed or not, that impairs the student's ability to fully function in the care of vulnerable populations should not be used prior to or during clinical experiences

-5. Due to the nature of the clinical experiences in the nursing program, students may be required to submit to drug testing at their personal cost if there are documented behaviors that indicate that the student may be under the influence of a substance that has impaired judgment and/or ability to care for patients.
+- 4. Any substance, whether prescribed or not, that impairs the student's ability to fully function in the care of vulnerable populations should not be used prior to or during clinical experiences - 5.
+Due to the nature of the clinical experiences in the nursing program, students may be required to submit to drug testing at their personal cost if there are documented behaviors that indicate that the student may be under the influence of a substance that has impaired judgment and/or ability to care for patients.
 The student may also be removed from the patient care area.
-The student will be required to obtain a urine drug screen within 24 hours, at their expense.

-a.
-The student will not be allowed to return to clinical unless a negative result is obtained.

-b.
-If a student refuses to provide the urine drug screen it will be considered a positive result.

-6. It is recognized by the BRN and the faculty that alcoholism and drug abuse are serious personal health problems that can affect a student's academic and clinical performance thus placing patients that are entrusted to the student's care at increased risk for injury.
+The student will be required to obtain a urine drug screen within 24 hours, at their expense. - a.
+The student will not be allowed to return to clinical unless a negative result is obtained. - b.
+If a student refuses to provide the urine drug screen it will be considered a positive result. - 6.
+It is recognized by the BRN and the faculty that alcoholism and drug abuse are serious personal health problems that can affect a student's academic and clinical performance thus placing patients that are entrusted to the student's care at increased risk for injury.
 Therefore, students who demonstrate those behaviors suggestive of alcohol and/or drug use will be encouraged to seek and obtain appropriate help with these problems.
 It is the student's ultimate responsibility to seek diagnosis and treatment for any suspected problems related to alcohol and/or drug abuse.
 It is important that all students are aware that the diagnosis and treatment of these problems will be handled confidentially.
 The nursing faculty has been provided guidelines for dealing with suspected alcohol and/or drug abuse by students.
 Several referral sources are available to students to assist them in dealing with the problems of alcohol and/or drug abuse.
-They are:

-a.
-Employee/Student Assistance Coordinator at the Student Health Center (phone 562- b.
+They are: - a.
+Employee/Student Assistance Coordinator at the Student Health Center (phone 562-985-4771) provides therapeutic counseling at no charge to the student. - b.
 Counseling and Psychological Services (CAPS) (phone 562-985-4001) provides therapeutic counseling at no charge to the student.
-Check with CAPS for their walk-in or crisis intervention
+Check with CAPS for their walk-in or crisis intervention - 7.
+This policy embodies CSULB SON's commitment to support the needs of students while protecting the interests of patients and clinical partners.
+The decision of the results from the appropriate Dean or Chair is final.